orca-services/cakephp-heartbeat/docs/Extending-the-View.md

 Extending the View
 ==================

-If you need to extend the exiting heartbeat status page slightly but to not want to write your own view template to override the exiting, you can extend the existing view.
+If you need to extend the existing heartbeat status page slightly but to not want to write your own view template to override the exiting, you can extend the existing view.